ObolNetwork/charon/docs/configuration.md

       --loki-addresses strings             Enables sending of logfmt structured logs to these Loki log aggregation server addresses.
 This is in addition to normal stderr logs.
       --loki-service string                Service label sent with logs to Loki. (default "charon") --manifest-file string               The path to the cluster manifest file.
 If both cluster manifest and cluster lock files are provided, the cluster manifest file takes precedence. (default ".charon/cluster-manifest.pb")
-      --monitoring-address string          Listening address (ip and port) for the monitoring API (prometheus, pprof). (default "127.0.0.1:3620")
+      --monitoring-address string          Listening address (ip and port) for the monitoring API (prometheus). (default "127.0.0.1:3620")
       --no-verify                          Disables cluster definition and lock file verification.
       --p2p-disable-reuseport              Disables TCP port reuse for outgoing libp2p connections.
       --p2p-external-hostname string       The DNS hostname advertised by libp2p.
 This may be used to advertise an external DNS.